 Tooth enamel is porous which means it will absorb stain-causing molecules present in certain drinks and foods.

 Stains can often sneak up on us over time.
 Years of exposure to certain foods, beverages such as coffee and tea, medications, and habits like smoking can slowly turn our smile from dazzling to dingy.
-Since discoloration is nearly impossible to avoid, teeth whitening has become one of the most sought after cosmetic dental solutions that we offer.
+Since discoloration is nearly impossible to avoid, best teeth whitening has become one of the most sought-after cosmetic dental solutions that we offer.